DCotterill/halixia-hugo/content/ma/manage-your-savings-214.md

 layout: static
 ---

-Savings platforms may help you achieve better rates
+Savings platforms may help you achieve better rates.

 You could manage all your savings in one place through a savings platform.
 As well as convenience you could access consistently competitive rates from multiple banks and building societies.